Legalize an existing secondary suite

 To apply online, you need a myID account.
 Create a myID account.

-The construction should be completed and the suite should be ready for occupancy.
+Before calling for an inspection, all necessary construction should be completed, and the suite should be ready for tenants to occupy.

 Trade permit inspections you may need, if applicable

-- Access must be provided to all areas where electrical work has been completed.
+During an electrical inspection, The City’s safety codes officer (SCO) must have access to all areas where electrical work has been completed.

 For more information, review the Homeowner electrical wiring guide.